djzunfix/python-save.dat-stealer/README.md

 # python-save.dat-stealer
-a python save.dat stealer is useless, the source is public so this is more of a test.
+a python save.dat stealer is a dumb idea.

 # Dependencies